Homosclerophorida: Taxonomy

-It has been suggested that Homoscleromorpha are more closely related to eumetazoans than to the other sponge groups, rendering sponges paraphyletic.
-This view has not been supported by later work using larger datasets and new techniques for phylogenetic inference, which tend to support sponges as monophyletic, with Homoscleromorpha grouping together with Calcarea.
+Sponges of this class share some morphological features with members of eumetazoa, a subkingdom of Animalia being a sister group to Porifera.
+Because of this, it has been suggested that Homoscleromorpha are more closely related to eumetazoans than to the other sponge groups, rendering sponges as a paraphyletic group.
+However this view has not been supported by later work that uses larger datasets and new techniques for phylogenetic inference, which tend to support sponges as monophyletic, with Homoscleromorpha grouping together with Calcarea.